-Based on Masisa's operations and business plans, Masisa does not believe it is are currently a "passive foreign investment company," or PFIC, for U.S. federal income tax purposes, and it does not expect to become a PFIC in the foreseeable future.
+Based on Masisa's operations and business plans, Masisa does not believe it is currently a "passive foreign investment company," or PFIC, for U.S. federal income tax purposes, and it does not expect to become a PFIC in the foreseeable future.
 However, because the determination of whether the Masisa shares or ADSs constitute shares of a PFIC will be based upon the composition of Masisa's income and assets, and entities in which Masisa holds at least a 25% interest, from time to time, there can be no assurance that the shares or ADSs will not be considered shares of a PFIC for any taxable year.
 If Masisa is treated as a PFIC for any taxable year during which a U.S. Holder holds a Masisa share or ADS, certain adverse consequences could apply to the U.S. Holder, including the imposition of higher amounts of tax than would otherwise apply to a U.S. Holder and additional tax form filing requirements.
-U.S. Holders are urged to consult their tax advisors regarding the consequences to them if Masisa were considered to be a PFIC, as well as the availability and advisability of making an election to avoid the adverse U.S. federal income tax consequences of PFIC status should Masisa be classified as a PFIC for any taxable year.
+U.S. Holders are urged to consult their tax advisors regarding the consequences of PFIC status should Masisa be a PFIC for any taxable year.
 Moreover, dividends on Masisa ADSs would no longer be subject to preferential rates of U.S. federal income tax, as described above.